Call for Abstracts

 The Conference Program

-The Conference Program Sub-Committee aims to develop a diverse, authentic, and engaging conference program that includes a blend of local, national, and international issues to meet the needs of our stakeholders to bring together and energise the community of people interested in forests.
-The program will facilitate structured and informal dialogue and will incorporate a day of field sessions to explore the conference themes.
+The Conference Program Sub-Committee aims to develop a diverse, authentic, and engaging conference program that includes a blend of local and national issues to meet the needs of our stakeholders to bring together and energise the community of people studying, working in and interested in forests.

 Themes and Sub-Themes